Twingate/terraform-provider-twingate/docs/data-sources/resource.md

 page_title: "twingate_resource Data Source - terraform-provider-twingate"
 subcategory: ""
 description: |-
-  Resources in Twingate represent servers on the private network that clients can connect to.
-Resources can be defined by IP, CIDR range, FQDN, or DNS zone.
+  Resources in Twingate represent any network destination address that you wish to provide private access to for users authorized via the Twingate Client application.
+Resources can be defined by either IP or DNS address, and all private DNS addresses will be automatically resolved with no client configuration changes.
 For more information, see the Twingate documentation https://docs.twingate.com/docs/resources-and-access-nodes.
 ---

 # twingate_resource (Data Source)

-Resources in Twingate represent servers on the private network that clients can connect to.
-Resources can be defined by IP, CIDR range, FQDN, or DNS zone.
+Resources in Twingate represent any network destination address that you wish to provide private access to for users authorized via the Twingate Client application.
+Resources can be defined by either IP or DNS address, and all private DNS addresses will be automatically resolved with no client configuration changes.
 For more information, see the Twingate [documentation](https://docs.twingate.com/docs/resources-and-access-nodes).

 ## Example Usage